10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (300 min/mo) / Pro at $16.99/mo / Business at $30/user/mo

-Otter.ai is probably the first name that comes to mind when people think "meeting transcription."
-And for good reason: the free tier is genuinely generous, and the English transcription quality is excellent.
-If your team speaks English and you just need solid, searchable transcripts, Otter delivers.
+Otter.ai is the default name in meeting transcription, and for good reason.
+The free tier is genuinely generous, and English transcription quality is excellent.
+If your team speaks English and you need solid, searchable transcripts, Otter delivers.

 What we liked: